Lines Intersect At A Right Angle

 4. Can perpendicular lines be curved?

 In standard geometry, lines are straight.
-That said, in advanced mathematics, curves can intersect at right angles (e.g., radial and circular lines in polar coordinates) That's the part that actually makes a difference..
+That said, in advanced mathematics, curves can intersect at right angles (e.g., radial and circular lines in polar coordinates) It's one of those things that adds up..

 5. What is the difference between perpendicular and perpendicular bisector?